odilitime/strip/README.md

 Snerx Strip Cipher (SSC)

 ## Play with it
-This makes a key with a range of 394, encrypts a string into a message, and decrypts that message back into a string `# node strip.js `
+This makes a key, encrypts a string into a message, and decrypts that message back into a string `# node strip.js ` (strip takes same params as makeKey)

 ## Command Line Interface